IP-VFC ST 2110 Network Video Configuration

 Step 6: Enabling Genlock Synchronisation and Applying Feed Settings

 Section titled “1.
-Enable Genlock (Optional)”For genlocking (via PTP or EXT sync), see the Genlocking with the IP-VFC guide.
+Enable Genlock”For genlocking (via PTP or EXT sync), see the Genlocking with the IP-VFC guide.

-While it is technically not required to use genlock with the IP-VFC card, it is recommended for the lowest possible latency on the card.
+While it is technically not required to use genlock with the IP-VFC card, it is recommended for the lowest possible latency on the card and the most reliable functionality.

 2. Apply Settings